MihaiNueleanu/blog/views/values/index.md

 hideDiscussion: true
 ---

 An internal monologue written to myself.
 What are my core values?
-How should I steer my life towards maximizing the values that are important to me?
+How should I steer my life towards maximizing the values that are most important to me?

 ## Honesty